hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 bun init
 ```

 In getting the data, we can retrieve as many pages as we like.
-The maximum page size is 100, and we will
+The maximum page size is 100, so we
-save the raw data in a file as a savepoint.
+will need to call this function a couple of times until we hit our threshold.
 ```typescript
 import { SQLite } from 'bun:sqlite';
 import { file } from 'bun:fs';